sjforman/sjforman.github.io/content/posts/what-im-building-next.md

 So far, though, I think there's something structurally missing.
 Patients and clinicians are mostly using these tools in disconnected fashion.
 There's no connective tissue, it's basically ad hoc.
 What I'm building: *curated* experiences that can be *prescribed* for specific situations, that guide people through the evidence, address their specific concerns without judgment, and then close the loop with the clinician.

+Here's how it works in practice: a clinician sends a patient a link before or after any appointment where a contentious or time-consuming topic is on the agenda.
+The patient reviews carefully curated content about the decision.
+For vaccines, that includes clear explanations of the risks of the diseases, without pulling any punches.[^DIS] Then they have an open-ended conversation with a frontier LLM about their specific concerns, in a non-judgmental, unhurried, and empathetic fashion.
+Partners who opt for EHR integration can automatically receive a short note-style briefing on what was discussed.

+[^DIS]: This part serves as a sort of "Disease Information Sheet."
+We have VIS.
+But the VIS is about legal liability and consent.
+Nowhere in our standard processes does anyone actually try to convey *just how bad the diseases being prevented really were* (or...increasingly and alarmingly *are*).
+We have the *consent* without ever *really* doing the *informed* part, except via heroic clinicians going above-and-beyond.

 # I tested this on one of the most challenging topics

 Last year I ran [an experiment](/posts/llms-for-mmr-persuasion-rct-2) with vaccine-hesitant parents.
 Parents who reviewed carefully designed content and then chatted with an LLM increased their MMR vaccination intent by more than a full point on a 7-point scale versus control.
 Nearly two-thirds moved at least one point, and the effect persisted for several days.